LMT Connection

 LMT Connection is a Niagara-based funk and soul trio.
 The band has been together since 1989, and have recorded four studio albums.
 Blending R&B, funk, and jazz, they described their sound as "Universal Soul", which is also the title of their third studio CD, released in the fall of 2003.
-They've played over 4000 shows, toured Europe six times over the past two years and most recently, they were invited to open for BB King.
+They've played over 4000 shows, toured Europe six times over the past two years and most recently, they were invited to open for B. B. King.

 History

 LMT Connection was formed in 1984 when Mark Rogers, while attending a show at a club in Niagara Falls approached Leroy Emmanuel, the guitar player of the featured band that night, and telling him they needed to play together.
 A year later, Emmanuel returned to Niagara Falls and reunited with Rogers.
 For four years, Leroy Emmanuel and Mark Rogers toured North America with a 10-piece Motown band which was advertised with "Tight Detroit funk mixed with a fresh, hard hittin' drumming energy.".
 When the tour came to its end in 1989 the two found added a third member Ottawa native bassist John Irvine, forming LMT Connection.